carmichael901230/TicTacToe/README.md

 - Start playing

-Enter the number on paly-board to palce your mark
+Enter the number on play-board to palce your mark

 ![image](https://user-images.githubusercontent.com/34822412/62555182-79a84780-b840-11e9-8595-589997d6ca73.png)

 - Win, lose or draw

 Result infomation is displayed at the end of a round.
-Enter 'y' or 'n' to paly another round or exit the game
+Enter 'y' or 'n' to play another round or exit the game

 ![image](https://user-images.githubusercontent.com/34822412/62555561-2aaee200-b841-11e9-8600-a426cdd93174.png)